 7. Access to the Consortium Network

 Building relationships is the key to any business school experience.
-Another benefit of attending a Consortium program is the bond you build with other Consortium members both at your own school and across other schools around the world.
+Another benefit of attending a Consortium program is the bond you build with other Consortium members at both your own school and other schools around the world.
 This cross-school connection can expand the network you build during business school.
-Whether you are a student or an alum, the benefits of having an additional network can be invaluable throughout your career!
+For instance, Consortium Special Interest Groups (SIGs) connect students and graduates by function, while corporate partners provide company information and updates.
+Whether you are a Consortium student or graduate, the benefits of having an additional network can be invaluable throughout your career!